 We must be responsible entrepreneurs and always behave with the highest integrity and moral courage.
-As a result, we must never allow ourselves to become involved in any activity that may appear to be corrupt.
+As a result, we must never allow ourselves to become involved in any activity that may even appear to be corrupt.
 You must never accept, receive, give or offer to give anything of value, including tangible gifts and entertainment, if the purpose is to influence an improper advantage in the business, or for the improper gain of a person or entity involved in or tied to the payment.
 It doesn't matter whether you or the individuals or entities involved acted directly or indirectly or benefited from the transaction directly or indirectly.
 Remain vigilant and use reasonable efforts to ensure that those with whom we transact business do not engage in actions on behalf of you or the company to accomplish indirectly what you can't accomplish directly.
 You, your company and RPM could be held liable for unlawful payments.

-The Values and Expectations of 168 require that you openly and transparently identify in detail all payments, tangible gifts or entertainment made or received on behalf of RPM or your company in its records and books.
+The Values and Expectations of 168 require that you openly identify in detail all payments, tangible gifts or entertainment made or received on behalf of RPM or your company.
+These transactions must be transparently disclosed in your expense reports and corporate books and records.